Resources we found useful

 My American Melting Pot

 The My American Meltingpot podcast is a weekly show about all the ways race influences and impacts our daily lives.
 Hosted by award-winning author and journalist, Lori L. Tharps and featuring fascinating guests who share their unique expertise, the podcast is meant to educate and inform, entertain and inspire.
 We’re driving the conversation forward about race and diversity in America and the world.
+Check out her books: Same Family, Different Colors: Confronting Colorism in America's Diverse Families AND Hair Story: Untangling the Roots of Black Hair in America

 How Do I Talk About Race?